 For those of you who aren’t doing much in the way of publishing, there’s Notion, which is BY FAR the easiest of all of the programs.
 For what I do–composing, arranging, songwriting, handouts–Notion meets 95% of my everyday needs.
 It’s the only one where mouse entry makes sense, mainly because you can add articulations, dynamics, techniques and other entries all at the same time.
 It feels like working with pencil and paper, but with all of the advantages of a computer, like undo, copy and paste, and so on.
 There’s still step entry and real-time, too.
 Notion’s shortcuts are incredibly easy to learn and it handles most of the layout for you.
 In addition, the sample-based playback is incredible.
 Anything you enter on the screen affects playback.
 Slurs trigger different samples, articulations, techniques and dynamics including hairpins are played accurately.
 The guitar technique library is particularly impressive.
 And to top it off, Notion for iPad is an excellent product too and you can share files between desktop and iOS versions.

 The tradeoff is the printed copy.
 Don’t get me wrong, it’s fine, but it’s not up to the level of the other three.
 It’s perfectly readable, but the layout is not very flexible.
-Still it’s fine for all but the most exacting applications.
+Still, it’s fine for all but the most exacting applications.
 And because of this, you really spend very little time on layout at all.
-Notion is $150, so in this case you get pretty cheap, pretty good and very fast.
+Notion is $150, so in this case, you get pretty cheap, pretty good and very fast.

 In the Clouds, Noteflight

 The last option is quite different from the others.
 Noteflight is a web-based application that isn’t on the same level as the others.
-Its feature set and interface is more limited than the others, but that makes it ideal for younger students.
+Its feature set and interface are more limited than the others, but that makes it ideal for younger students.
 In addition, because it’s cloud-based it supports collaboration and works on desktop and mobile devices.
-The site license from MusicFirst starts at $195 for 250 users, so in this case you get cheap, pretty good and pretty easy.
+The site license from MusicFirst starts at $195 for 250 users, so in this case, you get cheap, pretty good and pretty easy.

 Gotta Wear Shades

 My crystal ball isn’t working today, but I’m still confident the future is bright for all of these programs.
 While there were rumors that Avid was abandoning Sibelius after many of its programmers were let go, my sources tell me this was simply a change in direction and Avid is committed to Sibelius.
 Similarly, MakeMusic was acquired and taken private, but every indication is that Finale will continue as before.
 As an open source program, there are many people involved in the development of MuseScore.
 While there’s no guarantee, the assumption of open source, is that even if the current team were to abandon it, there are many other developers that would take their place.
-Notion has been around for quite some time, but was always a pretty small operation.
+Notion has been around for quite some time but was always a pretty small operation.
 It’s acquisition by PreSonus last year and the resources it put into the development of new versions of both the desktop and iPad version bodes well for its future.
 I know less about Noteflight and its parent company, but as the only product of its kind and with its association with MusicFirst, I expect it has legs too.

 One More Thing

-I’d be remiss if I didn’t mention the much anticipated release of a new notation program by Steinberg, the makers of Cubase.
+I’d be remiss if I didn’t mention the much-anticipated release of a new notation program by Steinberg, the makers of Cubase.
 When the Sibelius team left Avid, they pretty much en masse joined Steinberg and are hard at work there.
 There’s no release date as yet, but you can find a blog by one of the developer’s here. http://blog.steinberg.net

-From my perspective, if I were starting out, there are few reasons why I would chose Finale or Sibelius and all of them would have to do with publishing.
+From my perspective, if I were starting out, there are few reasons why I would choose Finale or Sibelius and all of them would have to do with publishing.
 From a basic engraving viewpoint, MuseScore is easily as good and it’s free.
 For everyday use, Notion does almost everything you need and costs about the same as an upgrade for Finale and Sibelius.The ease of use and playback quality have made it my goto program.
 And Noteflight, while not as powerful, has some great things to offer educators.